 Results were highly significant involving the 12 participants who were highly susceptible to hypnosis.
 They showed a 74.9% improvement in bronchial hyper-responsiveness.
 These patients also reported 41% improvement of related symptoms.
 In addition, their peak expiratory flow rates improved by 5.5%.
 Their usage of bronchodilators decreased by 26.2%.
 The control group and those who showed low susceptibility did not report any improvement.
 This study shows that people with this problem who are highly susceptible to hypnotherapy are likely to see significant benefits from hypnosis.

 Source: Ewer, T.C. & Stewart, D.C.
 (1986).
 Improvement in bronchial hyper-responsiveness in patients with moderate asthma after treatment with a hypnotic technique: A randomised controlled trial.
 British Medical Journal, 293, 1129-1132.

-How Can Hypnosis Help Your Asthma?
+How Can Hypnosis Help You?

 - the fear and panic associated with an attack which can prolong the attack

 - the expectation of the severity of an attack which in itself can cause an attack to be worse than it needs to be